Stich

 with many prominent artists in more commercial settings including: Jane

-Siberry, Tom Cochrane, Alex Lifeson, Big Sugar, The Sidemen, Da and Abolengo.
+Siberry, Tom Cochrane, Alex Lifeson, Big Sugar, The Sidemen, Dr. Pop and

-Demons, Stich was the recipient of several CASBY AWARDS and TORONTO MUSIC
+Demons, Stich has been the recipient of several CASBY AWARDS and TORONTO

-AWARDS including: Best Jazz Recording, Best Toronto Jazz Group, Best Independent
+MUSIC AWARDS including: Best Jazz Recording, Best Toronto Jazz Group, Best

-Artist and Best Independent Video.
-Stich also appeared on two different
+Independent Artist and Best Independent Video.
+Stich has also appeared

-recordings which received JUNO AWARD nominations (Shuffle Demons - STREETNIKS
+on two different recordings which received JUNO AWARD nominations (Shuffle

 As well as his recordings

-with the Shuffle Demons and Paul Cram, Stich's discography includes Jane
+with the Shuffle Demons, Paul Cram and Digging Roots, Stich’s discography

 In 1996, along with